How to Ace Market Sizing Questions in Your Consulting Interviews

 The best way to get great at market sizing is to practice.
 Turn dinner conversations into opportunities to practice.

-You can turn just about any item around you or any business you walk by into an estimation question.
+You can turn just about any item around you or any business you walk by into an market sizing question.
 Give it a try.
 Here are a few to start with:

 After reading this page, you’re well on your way to preparing for the market sizing case interview questions you’ll be asked in management consulting interviews.
 Why don’t you try one with your friends and family over dinner?